 Getting Started with Custom Embroidered Polo Shirt

-As many people probably already know, doing graphic design, and doing graphic design particularly for t-shirt printing could be too many different beasts.
-Have you ever worked extremely hard for long hours on the t-shirt design on your own or even a client, only to contain the printer explain how your design won’t work with jersey printing?
-This problem is not that uncommon, and I wish to supply you with a few easy tips about how to prepare your artwork for printing on t-shirts.
+As many people probably already know, doing graphic design and doing graphic design particularly for t-shirt printing could be two very different beasts.
+Have you ever worked extremely hard for long hours on a t-shirt design for yourself or a client, only to have the printer explain how your design won’t work with jersey printing?
+This problem is not that uncommon.
+With the rapid evolution of technology and digital printing methods, there are now specific considerations to keep in mind when preparing artwork for apparel.
+I wish to supply you with a few easy tips about how to prepare your artwork for printing on t-shirts, especially in today’s digital design and production landscape.

 Even though a polo shirt is really a wardrobe staple, it’s not easy to find the right cut, fabric, and combinations to look at benefit from all style possibilities this original shirt presents.
 In our guide, we examine every component of the polo shirt, you start with its long and venerable history so you will appear your best within the heat.